sumo-digital-academy/cs_portfolio/index.markdown

 <div class="project-desc" markdown="1">
 - Group project: Originally a Ludem Dare game which my team continues to develop for 3 months
-- My role involved creating the semented physics and collision system for the snakes
+- My role involved creating the segmented physics and collision system for the snakes
 - Demonstrates custom Blueprint nodes written in C++ (minimal Blueprints used)
 - The team is working towards releasing the game on Steam
 </div>